David-Howell/telco-churn/readme.md

 ### Takeaways from exploration:

+- Things that aren't related to churn...
+    - gender - they churn evenly
+      - Can probably drop this field and not use it as a feature
+    - phone servie
+      - Everyone has phone service except a portion of the DSL customers
+    - multiple lines
+      - Multiple lines seems to line up with the DSL customers that do have phone
+  - Things that don't matter much...
+    - senior citizens - don't make up a great deal of customers
+    - Streaming_tv
+    - Streaming_movies
+  - Things that seem to have a relationship to churn...
+    - partner - no partner has more churn
+    - dependents - no dependents has more churn
+    - Fiber - DSL - No ISP 42%/19%/8% Churn
+    - online backup      - not having leads to churn
+    - online security    - not having leads to churn
+    - device protection  - not having leads to churn
+    - tech support       - not having leads to churn
+    - Electronic check seems to be the LARGEST indicator of churn
+      - 45% of customers using E-checks churn

 ***

 ## <a name="stats"></a>Statistical Analysis
 [[Back to top](#top)]

-### Stats Test 1: ANOVA Test: One Way

-Analysis of variance, or ANOVA, is a statistical method that separates observed variance data into different components to use for additional tests.

-A one-way ANOVA is used for three or more groups of data, to gain information about the relationship between the dependent and independent variables: in this case our clusters vs. the log_error, respectively.

-To run the ANOVA test in Python use the following import: \
-<span style="color:green">from</span> scipy.stats <span style="color:green">import</span> f_oneway

-- f_oneway, in this case, takes in the individual clusters and returns the f-statistic, f, and the p_value, p:
-    - the f-statistic is simply a ratio of two variances.
-    - The p_vlaue is the probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct

-#### Hypothesis:
-- The null hypothesis (H<sub>0</sub>) is
-- The alternate hypothesis (H<sub>1</sub>) is

-#### Confidence level and alpha value:
-- I established a 95% confidence level
-- alpha = 1 - confidence, therefore alpha is 0.05

-#### Results:

-#### Summary:

-### Stats Test 2: T-Test: One Sample, Two Tailed
+### Stats Tests : T-Tests: Two Sample, Two Tailed Tests
-- A T-test allows me to compare a categorical and a continuous variable by comparing the mean of the continuous variable by subgroups based on the categorical variable

 - The t-test returns the t-statistic and the p-value:
     - t-statistic:
         - Is the ratio of the departure of the estimated value of a parameter from its hypothesized value to its standard error.
-It is used in hypothesis testing via Student's t-test.
+It is used in hypothesis testing via Gender, and Senior vs Churn t-test.
         - It is used in a t-test to determine if you should support or reject the null hypothesis
         - t-statistic of 0 = H<sub>0</sub>
     -  - the p-value:
         - The probability of obtaining test results at least as extreme as the results actually observed, under the assumption that the null hypothesis is correct
-- We wanted to compare the individual clusters to the total population.
+- We wanted to compare the individual clusters to each other.
-    - Cluster1 to the mean of ALL clusters
-    - Cluster2 to the mean of ALL clusters, etc.

 #### Hypothesis:
-- The null hypothesis (H<sub>0</sub>) is
+- The null hypothesis (H<sub>0</sub>) is They are the same
-- The alternate hypothesis (H<sub>1</sub>) is
+- The alternate hypothesis (H<sub>1</sub>) is They are different

 #### Confidence level and alpha value:
 - I established a 95% confidence level